 A documentary (here) by the Vermont Historical Society and Vermont PBS was completed in 2018, examines the influx of back-to-the-landers, peace activists, and disenfranchised youth who flocked to Vermont in the 1970s in search of a different way to live.
 In the process, they precipitated progressive social and political change in the state that impacts Vermont to this day.

 A second documentary, The Mt.
 Philo Inn Commune, was directed by Robert Machover & Michael Singer in 1973.
-It was remastered by the VTIFF (Vermont International Film Festival) and digitized by VAMP (Vermont Archive Movie Project) in 2018, and will have it’s first screening March 31, 2019
+It was remastered by the VTIFF (Vermont International Film Festival) and digitized by VAMP (Vermont Archive Movie Project) in 2018.
+It’s first screening was March 31, 2019 and it was shown to a standing-room-only crowd in the ballroom on June 16.

 A verbal history of the commune was recorded by member Bridget Downy-Meyer.
 Here She speaks of dropping out of UVM, becoming a single mother, working with draft resisters.
 She describes communal living at the Inn, and of transitioning into a collective, the decision-making process and the difficulty of arriving at consensus.
 She talks of founding of the People's Free Clinic, (now the essential Community Health Center, working with a mostly immigrant population), The Schoolhouse, an alternative school in Shelburne. and the relationship of Mount Philo to other communes.
 Topics include taking-in the homeless Earthworks commune children after a fire, open relationships, nudity, and child rearing.
 She ends the interview by describing the effect of the counterculture on Vermont.